Christian Brothers High School (Sacramento, California): Christian Brothers College (1896–1924)

-Christian Brothers School (1924-1964)
+Christian Brothers School (1924–1964)

 On 15 September 1924, the school reopened in a new building and under a new name, Christian Brothers School, which better suited the elementary through high school courses offered.
 The new building was an imposing two-story Mission Revival structure, with a bell tower crowning the center of the front façade.
 It housed classrooms, laboratories, Brothers' and boarders' housing, and space for a gymnasium to be completed.

 Following the 1929 stock market crash, the school's formerly full coffers were now nearly empty.
 Much of the school's money went towards subsidizing poor students' tuition, and little was left for building maintenance.
 Most repairs on the building were contributed by parents or friends of the school, who often spent hours painting, repairing mechanical systems, or working on construction projects.
 The West Coast District of the De La Salle Christian Brothers went bankrupt, and Christian Brothers School's yearbook, The Sacrafornian, ceased publication.

 By the 1940s, the school rejected around 200 applicants each year due to overcrowding, and school administration was considering moving campus yet again.
 By 1954, the elementary and middle school grades were eliminated to reduce overcrowding in the high school.

 In 1955, the Christian Brothers, in a cooperative effort with the Diocese of Sacramento, began laying out plans for a new high school to replace the aging facilities at Christian Brothers High School and two other Catholic schools.
 It would be named Bishop Armstrong High School and situated in a larger and separate location from Christian Brothers School.

 The plan was to merge certain upper grades of three schools, all with growing student bodies and aging facilities: the girls' schools St. Francis High School and St. Joseph's Academy, and the boys' Christian Brothers School.

 The architect, Harry Devine, planned a modern building, with four wings with 14 classrooms each, with a total of 56 classrooms.
 It was designed to hold approximately 1,000 students, and would operate as a co-instructional institution, but not a coeducational one.
 This means that males and females would attend classes in the same campus, but classes would be single-sex only.
 Male and female students would only share the cafeteria and the gymnasium during the school day, but most extracurriculars would be coed, as well as social events such as dances.

-Construction of the new high school began in November 1955, and was dedicated on 24 March 1957 by Cardinal James Francis McIntyre of the Archdiocese of Los Angeles.
+Construction of the new high school began in November 1955, and it was dedicated on 24 March 1957 by Cardinal James Francis McIntyre of the Archdiocese of Los Angeles.